 Q: What is "ODP"?

 A: ODP stands for Olympic Development Program.
 It is a US Youth Soccer program to identify and train a pool of players in each age group for Youth National Teams.
-Each year Alaska Youth Soccer Association puts together 5 ODP teams of 18 players each in the 12-16 year-old age groups for both boys and girls.
-The age groups are grouped by calendar birth year - 94's, 95's, 96's, etc. In Alaska, we have a slightly expanded version called Alaska Development Program (ADP) which offers a few more oppotunties for advanced players.
+Each year Alaska Youth Soccer Association puts together 5 ODP teams of 18 players each in the 12-16-year-old age groups for both boys and girls.
+The age groups are grouped by calendar birth year - 94's, 95's, 96's, etc. In Alaska, we have a slightly expanded version called Alaska Development Program (ADP) which offers a few more opportunities for advanced players.

 Tryouts for the Alaska ODP pool occur in the fall in Juneau.
 Participation in ODP has significant additional costs beyond JSC membership fees.
 See the AYSA or Region IV websites for more information.

 Q: I have a complaint, who do I go to?

 A: JSC formally adopted a Complaints Procedure to resolve issues that may arise.
 The key is to deal with the issue at the lowest level, letting the people involved find common ground, with the assistance of a mediator or facilitator.
 Please review section 8.3 of the Policies & Procedures Manual to read the specifics about the process.